nopnop2002/python-esp8266/httpClient/README.md

 # Start json-server (Fake REST Server)
 If the host parameter is not specified, it can only be accessed from local host.
-When accessing from ESP32, host parameter is required.
+The host parameter is required when accessing from an external.
 ```
 json-server --watch --host {My_IP_Address} db.json
 ```